Jacqueline Cochran Regional Airport: Airline and destinations

+Passenger

 Facilities and aircraft

 Jacqueline Cochran Regional Airport covers an area of 1,850 acres (749 ha) at an elevation of 115 feet (35 m) below mean sea level.
 It has two asphalt paved runways: 17/35 is 8,500 by 150 feet (2,591 x 46 m) and 12/30 is 4,995 by 100 feet (1,522 x 30 m).

-For the 12-month period ending December 31, 2010, the airport had 76,500 aircraft operations, an average of 209 per day: 98% general aviation, 1% air taxi, and 1% military.
-At that time there were 55 aircraft based at this airport: 64% single-engine, 16% multi-engine, 6% jet, 6% helicopter, and 9% ultralight.
+For the 12-month period ending April 30, 2023, the airport had 57,093 aircraft operations, an average of 156 per day: 80% general aviation, and 20% air taxi.
+At that time there were 94 aircraft based at this airport: 50 single-engine, 16 multi-engine, 18 jet, and 10 helicopter.

-There are three fixed base operators (FBO) on the field: Thermal Aviation, the only self-serve; and two full-service FBOs, Desert Jet Center, and Ross Aviation.
+There are three fixed base operators (FBO) on the field: Thermal Aviation, the only self-serve; and two full-service FBOs, Desert Jet Center, and Atlantic Aviation.
 Desert Jet also provides (Part 135) Private Jet Air Charter services, Aircraft Management solutions, and the only FAA Certified Part 145 Repair Station in the Coachella Valley, performing onsite aircraft maintenance, repair, and inspections.
 Desert Jet Maintenance also provides AOG (Aircraft on Ground) support to Palm Springs (KPSP) and Bermuda Dunes (KUDD) airports with their mobile unit.
-Affordable Avionics operates out of Ross Aviation and is the only avionics company on the airport.
+Affordable Avionics operates out of Atlantic Aviation and is the only avionics company on the airport.

 Coachella Valley Youth Aviation Education Program operates out of Thermal Aviation and is a non-profit organization that trains local kids, during the summer, on aviation from pilot to ground crew.
 The local EAA chapter 1116 is based at Thermal Aviation where they have meetings and do Young Eagle flights during the winter.